quietboil/include-sql/README.md

 **include-sql** is a macro for *using* SQL from Rust.

-**include-sql** was inspired by [Yesql](https://github.com/krisajenkins/yesql).
-However **include-sql** is not a Yesql implementated in Rust as there is one key difference - **include-sql** *assists* in using externally defined SQL, but it offloads the actual work to the database interface.
+include-sql was inspired by [Yesql](https://github.com/krisajenkins/yesql).
+However *include-sql* is not a Yesql implemented in Rust as there is one key difference - *include-sql* *assists* in using externally defined SQL, but it offloads the actual work to the database interface.
 Unlike Yesql it does not generate functions that abstract database access.

 ## Features

-Most of **include-sql** features are derivatives of the Yesql approach to deal with the SQL:
+Most of *include-sql* features are derivatives of the Yesql approach to deal with the SQL:
 - SQL and Rust are kept separately.
 This usually improves maintainability of both code bases.
 - The SQL parameters are named even for databases that do not support them natively.